Breaking Text Apart (The Smart Way)

 WordPiece

-1. Initialize the vocabulary with all the characters in the text.
+1. Initialize the vocabulary with all characters in the corpus, prepending ## to all characters that don’t start a word

 from transformers import DistilBertTokenizer